ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/dumbbell-nan-kilo-moteru/+article.md

 ---
 date: "2020"
 released: "2019-07-03"
-title:en: How Heavy Are the Dumbbells You Lift?
+title: How Heavy Are the Dumbbells You Lift?
 romaji: Dumbbell Nan Kilo Moteru?
 genres: [comedy, ecchi]
 completed: 12/12